Captain Blood (2025 video game): Development and release

 In 2003, it was announced that Akella, developer of Sea Dogs and Pirates of the Caribbean, would make a game based on the Sabatini novels.
 Development on the game was restarted at the end of the year when new project leads took over.
 The game was featured at E3 2004 as part of publisher 1C Company's lineup of titles.
 However, by the end of the year, the project was restarted again, taking on a more mature tone.
 The development team was split into a SeaDogs team (Age of Pirates: Caribbean Tales) and a SeaWolf team (Captain Blood).

 Playlogic Entertainment signed on in 2005 to be the game's publisher in Europe and the United States, and development was once again restarted in 2006.
 By 2008, Akella sold its internal SeaWolves team to Russian publisher 1C following a legal battle with Playlogic over rights to the series; development was then further delayed.
 The game was set to be released in 2006 on Microsoft Windows and Xbox, but was subsequently moved to the Xbox 360.
 In June 2008, a trailer was released and media outlets were able to play the game.
 A website launched in July 2010.
 Around the same time, Playlogic declared bankruptcy and underwent restructuring, effectively canceling the game in all but name.

 In 2020, Akella alumnus Oleg Klapovskiy and 1C Company alumnus Artem Shchuiko founded SNEG in London.
 After being acquainted during previous stints developing for GOG.com, they decided to come forward to negotiate a revival of the game and obtain the rights to the game from its owners.
 Actual development was outsourced to Malaysia-based General Arcade due to their experience and enthusiasm working with custom engines.

 After 10 years of inactivity, the full 1.0 version of the game was leaked online and made available on torrent sites.
 Source code of the game engine was released on GitHub under GPLv3 on November 28, 2022.

 On 17 June 2024, a new trailer for the game was released.
 It was later announced that the game would be delayed into 2025 to allow for more development time, but a new release date was revealed in January.
 Captain Blood would later be released on May 6, 2025 for Windows, macOS, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Nintendo Switch.

+Reception

+According to the review aggregation website Metacritic, the PC version of Captain Blood received "mixed or average" reviews from critics, while the PlayStation 5 version received generally unfavorable reviews from critics.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 12% of critics.